 Now, the most evident dessert for Christmas that you’ll see in any Christmas special or Christmas episode is the

 Christmas cake!
 And no, I’m not talking about a fruit cake because that’s no one’s favorite dessert.
 Christmas cake is usually a sponge cake with a creme filling and topped with fruits like strawberries.
 Sound familiar?
-You’ll see your favorite characters bringing cake to the party, selling it dressed like as a Christmas anime girl, and consider buying it once Christmas is over.
+You’ll see your favorite characters bringing cake to the party, selling it dressed like as a Christmas anime girl or boy, and consider buying it once Christmas is over.
 They are everywhere!
 It’s no wonder why there was so much cake in The Idolm@ster.
 Now, if you only lived in Tokyo, you’d find that you could celebrate a pretty cool anime Christmas with anime-themed Christmas cakes.

 Have an Anime Christmas

 Now, it’s time to celebrate an anime Christmas!
 So go on and get out there, have fun with your loved ones and your favorite anime.
 It’s all in the season.
 Now, enjoy your Christmas and have a happy holiday – and don’t forget to watch movies and anime that fit the bill so that you can get closer to your loved ones!